School of Agricultural Sciences

 Mark S Hainline, PHD, Assistant Professor of Agricultural Sciences, Department of Agricultural Sciences, PHD, Texas Tech University; MS, Texas Tech University; BS, Sam Houston State University

-Carly Ann Hoffmann, PHD, Assistant Professor of Practice of Agricultural Sciences, Department of Agricultural Sciences, PHD, Texas A&M University; MS, Texas Tech University; BS, Texas A&M University
+Carly Ann Hoffmann, PHD, Assistant Professor of Agricultural Sciences, Department of Agricultural Sciences, PHD, Texas A&M University; MS, Texas Tech University; BS, Texas A&M University

 Kaitlin Ann Hopkins, PHD, Assistant Professor of Agricultural Sciences, Department of Agricultural Sciences, PHD, Texas A&M University; MS, Stephen F Austin University; BS, Stephen F Austin University